ModOrganizer2/modorganizer/.github/ISSUE_TEMPLATE.md

 # Details

-If necessary, describe the problem you have been experiencing in more detail.
+If necessary, describe the problem you have been experiencing with more details and pictures.

 # Link to Mod Organizer logs
+To access the log files you can press the Open folder icon over the modlist and select "Open MO2 Logs folder".
+You should close MO2 before sending or examining the logs as they are finished writing only after the program is closed.

 ## USVFS
 Create a [GIST](https://gist.github.com) which is a paste of your USVFS logs, and link them here.